 AT WORK try:

 - Regular light meals.
 Be good to yourself!
 Regular meals are the key.
 Energy bars, light salads will do, but please make room for at least one hot meal a day (even a small cup of soup).
 You can prepare few snacks at home, freeze some soup on the weekends, so you can easily put in the microwave at work.

 - Regular short breaks at work.
-Even 5 minute break, getting fresh air, cuppa break, small talk with colleague or moving your attention to something else for a moment, may help you relieve some stress.
+Even 5-minute break, getting fresh air, cuppa break, small talk with a colleague or moving your attention to something else for a moment, may help you relieve some stress.
 Be sure to take pee breaks.
-Don’t add to abdominal tension, pee regularly! 🙂
+Don’t add to the abdominal tension, pee regularly! 🙂

 - Regular warm drinks will help you to ease tummy tension.

 You don’t have to try everything at once.
-You can choose just few new thing to try a week.
-Start with easy ones (like warm bath, hot bottle and herbal teas) and then, gradually add harder ones to your list (the ones that are not so easily manageable on a daily basis).
+You can choose just a few new things to try a week.
+Start with easy ones (like a warm bath, hot bottle, and herbal teas) and then, gradually add harder ones to your list (the ones that are not so easily manageable on a daily basis).
 Sport and work-related tasks are for sure harder to squeeze in into the busy schedule.

 If you’re worried about boss or colleagues reaction, tactfully describe your current health situation and ensure your boss that few additional minutes here and there will improve your overall performance.
 If your performance suffers due to stress and IBS, relieving symptoms may only help, so it’s worth a try!

 Please remember: short breaks and hot meals go a long way during stressful working days!